josebukit/browser/README.txt

 2. You may search just with "GO" button and you can't press enter to go to website that you want it

-If you want to say feedback just comment in this website: https://www.github.com/josebukit
+If you want to say feedback just comment in https://github.com/josebukit/browser

 Done enjoy :)